-The Company determines if an arrangement is a lease at inception and whether that lease meets the classification criteria of a finance or operating lease in accordance with GAAP, based on the terms and conditions in the contract.
+The Company determines if an arrangement is a lease at inception and whether that lease meets the classification criteria of a finance or operating lease in accordance with ASC 842, based on the terms and conditions in the contract.
 A contract contains a lease if there is an identified asset and we have the right to control the asset for a period of time in exchange for consideration.
 Lease arrangements can take several forms.
 Some arrangements are clearly within the scope of lease accounting, such as a real estate contract that provides an explicit contractual right to use a building for a specified period of time in exchange for consideration.
 However, the right to use an asset can also be conveyed through arrangements that are not leases in form, such as leases embedded within service and supply contracts.
 We analyze all arrangements with potential embedded leases to determine if an identified asset is present, if substantive substitution rights are present, and if the arrangement provides the customer control of the asset.
 Right-of-use ("ROU") assets are recognized at the lease commencement date at amounts equal to the respective lease liabilities.
-Lease-related liabilities are recognized at the present value of the remaining expected future lease payments (see discussion below), which are discounted using the Company's incremental borrowing rates as the rates implicit in the leases are not readily determinable.
-The incremental borrowing rates used are based on the Company's Senior Notes rates, adjusted to approximate the rates at which we could borrow on a collateralized basis over a term similar to the recognized lease term.
-The incremental borrowing rates are applied to each lease based upon the length of the lease term and the reporting entity in which the lease resides.
+Lease-related liabilities are recognized at the present value of the remaining expected future lease payments (see discussion below), which are discounted using the Company's Senior Notes rates, adjusted to approximate the rates at which we could borrow on a collateralized basis over a term similar to the recognized lease term.
+The incremental borrowing rates are applied to each lease term, while variable lease term and the reporting entity in which the lease resides.
 Operating lease expense is recognized on a straight-line basis over the lease term, while variable lease payments are expensed as incurred.

 Many of the Company's lease arrangements contain multiple lease components (including fixed payments, such as rent, real estate taxes and insurance costs) and non-lease components (including common-area maintenance ("CAM") costs).
 The Company has elected to not separate the lease and non-lease components for leases as lessee.
 All leases that contain CAM or pass-through components that are variable payments and are billed separate from the base payment for the lease are expensed as variable lease expense in the period in which the obligation of these payments was incurred.
-Other leases that have a component of the base payment that is known to include CAM or other pass-through charges will be not be separated and therefore are included in the analysis of the lease liability.
+Other leases that have a component of the base payment that is known to include CAM or other pass-through charges will not be separated and therefore are included in the analysis of the lease liability.
 Any true-ups or variable payments billed will be expensed as variable lease expense when incurred.